Implementation of the left-right symmetric model in FeynRules: Parameters, masses and mixing angles in the MLRSM

 \section{Parameters, masses and mixing angles in the MLRSM}

-The non-adjustable parameters of the model file are defined by the expressions presented in this Appendix, which are based on the MLRSM (or QMLRSM) Lagrangian of Ref.\cite{polish}\footnote{The last three expressions also appear in Refs.\cite{classic,barenboim}.}.
-They consist of both adjustable and non-adjustable parameters which are listed in Tables \ref{tab:parameters} and \ref{tab:adjustable}.
-In particular, the following expressions and relations are given in the phenomenologically motivated approximation ${\nu_R \gg k_{1,2}}$:
+The external parameters in \ref{App:AppendixA} constitute the internal model ingredients, which are based on the Lagrangian of Ref.\cite{gluza}.\footnote{The expressions for $\mu_i^2$ also appear in refs.\cite{classic,barenboim}.
+In addition, the quark mixing parameters are shown in Ref.\cite{pdg} and the lepton mixing parameters are shown in Refs.\cite{kayser,PMNS1,PMNS2}.} These internal parameters are indirectly controlled by the user via the expressions given below (the $H^0_0$, $H^0_1$ and $H^0_2$ masses are given in the approximation $v_R \gg k_+$):